volodymyrhudyma/blog/content/blog/2020-07-06-deploy-your-react-app-to-netlify-july-2020.md

 ## Deploying from the terminal

-We will start with `netlify-cli` library, which is a command-line interface (CLI) that lets you deploy sites or configure continuous deployment straight from the command line.
+We will start with `netlify-cli` library, which is a command-line interface (CLI) that allows you to deploy sites or configure continuous deployment directly from the command line.

 `yarn add netlify-cli -g`

-**Important note**: We will install the library globally in order to be able to access it in the upcoming projects.
+**Important note**: We will install the library globally in order to be able to access it in the future projects.

-After the successful installation, we can run `yarn netlify` from any directory.
+After successful installation, we can run `yarn netlify` from any directory.

 To deploy our app, let's execute from the root folder:

 `yarn netlify deploy`

-We will be asked to grant an access to the **Netlify CLI**:
+We are asked to grant access to the **Netlify CLI**:

 ![Netlify grant an access to Netlify CLI](/img/screenshot-2020-07-07-at-18.35.52.png "Netlify grant an access to Netlify CLI")